 Culverts under the road allowing access to the east side of the City Lake collapsed in March, necessitating culvert replacement.

-Under the supervision of the Director of Wastewater, the Maintenance Tech I – Wastewater position is non-exempt under FLSA.
-This position performs a variety of unskilled or semi-skilled maintenance work individually or as part of a crew, and operates a variety of equipment in the construction, operation, repair, maintenance, and replacement of City Sewer lines, Pumping Stations and Wastewater facilities and systems.
-This employee should possess a strong mechanical aptitude and experience in underground utilities, as well as effective communication and public relations skills.
+Under the supervision of the Director of Public Works, the Maintenance Tech I – Public Works position is non-exempt under FLSA.
+This position performs a variety of unskilled or semi-skilled maintenance work individually or as part of a crew, and operates a variety of equipment in the construction, operation, repair, maintenance, and replacement of City water, sewer, street and storm drainage facilities and systems.
+This employee should possess a strong mechanical aptitude, as well as effective communication and public relations skills.